Suvink/docs-choreo-dev/en/docs/develop-components/develop-a-webhook.md

     This creates the organization and opens the **Project Home** page of the default project created for you.

-2. **Fork the Repository**: Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples), which contains the sample integration for this guide.
+2. Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples), which contains the sample integration for this guide.

 ## Step 1: Create a webhook component